OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

     Imports DocumentFormat.OpenXml.Wordprocessing
 ```

-## ApplyStyleToParagraph Method
+## ApplyStyleToParagraph method

-The **ApplyStyleToParagraph** example method can be used to apply a
-style to a paragraph.
-You must first obtain a reference to the document
-as well as a reference to the paragraph that you want to style.
-The
-method accepts four parameters that indicate: the reference to the
-opened word processing document, the styleid of the style to be applied,
-the name of the style to be applied, and the reference to the paragraph
-to which to apply the style.
+The **ApplyStyleToParagraph** example method can be used to apply a style to a paragraph.
+You must first obtain a reference to the document as well as a reference to the paragraph that you want to style.
+The method accepts four parameters that indicate: the reference to the opened word processing document, the styleid of the style to be applied, the name of the style to be applied, and the reference to the paragraph to which to apply the style.

 ```csharp
     public static void ApplyStyleToParagraph(WordprocessingDocument doc, string styleid, string stylename, Paragraph p)